Codepath-Sep-2017-Group-16/ShopperPro/README.md

 SHOPPER
 * [X] Shopper can login/register using their Facebook account
-* [ ] Shopper can share their location via the app for order discovery
+* [X] Shopper can share their location via the app for order discovery
 * [X] Shopper can receive notifications for orders that match based on their proximity to the stores
 * [X] Shopper can accept or reject a notification/order pickup request
-* [ ] Shopper can take a picture of the purchase receipt and send it to the requester
+* [X] Shopper can take a picture of the purchase receipt
+* [ ] Shopper can send it to the requester